 Indeed, these Pedro Ximénez grapes are what gives the sweetness to Cream Sherry.
 Blending this with the dry Oloroso creates an incredibly rich and decadent dessert wine.
 An abundance of dried fruit and nuttiness will come through, with a syrupy, sugary aroma.
 Someone crack out the cheese and chutney, pair it with a glass of Cream Sherry and you’re good to go!

-These are my top five dessert wines for Christmas.
+These are our top five dessert wines for Christmas.
 Each one will have its perfect time to shine.
 No doubt if you’ve got these five friends behind you, this Christmas is going to be a good one.

 Puckette, Madeline, and Justin Hammack.
 Wine Folly: Magnum Edition.
 Michael Joseph – an imprint of Penguin Books, 2018.